Given a triangle ΔABC,

-A triangle is a polygon that consists of three points connected by three segments.
+A triangle is a polygon that consists of three points connected by three line segments.
 The three points of this polygon are vertices of the triangle, and the segments are sides or edges of the triangle.
-The figure shows the triangle ΔABC, where A, B, C are its vertices, and AB, BC, AC are its sides.
-The vertices of a triangle give the triangle its designation.
+The drawing shows the triangle ΔABC, where A, B, C are its vertices, and AB, BC, AC are its sides.
 The angle at the vertex A is formed by the sides AB and AC.
 This angle denoted as the angle CAB.

-There are different categories of triangles.
-The category of the triangle depends on its angles and sides.
+There are different types of triangles.
+The type of the triangle depends on its angles and sides.

 An equilateral or regular triangle consists of three equal sides and three equal angles.
 All three angles in the equilateral triangle equal to 60 degrees.

 If two sides have the equal length in a triangle, then this is an isosceles triangle.

 In the isosceles triangle, two equal sides are called the edges, and the third side is called the base of the triangle.
 The scalene triangle is a triangle with sides of different lengths.